w3woody/RabbitHoles/git/docs/pack.md

 The second copies a block of bytes (from 1 to 127 bytes) directly from the delta record itself.

-When converting an origin file to a destination file, each of the delta commands are executed in sequence, from the start to the end.
-The data specified (either a segment from the origin file, or immediate data) is written out in sequence to the destination.
+When converting an origin file to a destination file, each of the delta commands below are executed in sequence, from the first to the last.
+The data specified (either a segment from the origin file, or immediate data) is written out in order to the destination.

 #### COPY Command